◊ This isn’t precisely smut, but there’s an eroticism running through the whole piece that has compelled me to share it… –X

 “This is bollocks.
-It isn’t even our issue, but we’re still gonna pay for it.”
+It ain’t even our issue, but we’re still gonna pay for it.”
 His boots scratched on the wall.
 Any other time, she would’ve been upset.
 It didn’t matter now.

 “Isn’t that the way life is, though?”
 Her head hung over her lap and her dark hair pooled on her thighs.

 Her broad mouth curled into a sardonic grin.
-“Confess your sins and you shall be saved…” She lisped in a German accent.
+“Repent, confess your sins, and you will enter the kindgom…” She lisped in a German accent.
 He pulled a sweater from a hanger and wrapped it around her.
-She smelled like wine, something he’d only tasted in church.
-She was no lower-class broad – he could see, hear…and smell it.
+She smelled like wine, something he only tasted in church.
+She was no lower-class broad.
+He could see, hear … and smell it.

 “I don’t think we got enough time for that,” he said.
 His joke fell flat.